buffy007/garni/README.md

 5. change **/data** directory attributes to **755** (chmod 755)

 ## Testing
 Check your php script if everything works OK.
-Go to your website:
+Go to your website in browser:
 > myweb.com/weatherstation/updateweatherstation.php

-You should find file **garni.json** in data directory
+Now you should find file **garni.json** in data directory
 > myweb.com/weatherstation/data/garni.json

-with these information
+In garni.json file you will see these information
 >{"manufacturer":"Garni"}

 If you see correct testing information, try start your Garni Meteo device.
 You should see in garni.json data values from your device.